 | Upolu + Savai'i (one week) | Navigation and coordinating ferries | 3-5 GB |

-| Long trip (12-15 days) | Photos, social media, on-the-go planning | 5-8 GB |
+| Long trip (12-15 days) | Photos, social media, planning on the go | 5-8 GB |

 | Nomad or working from Apia | Intensive daily use | 10 GB or more |